LexiFi/dead_code_analyzer/docs/exported_values/EXPORTED_VALUES.md

 Before moving on, there is another observation that we can make : the values `unused` and `internally_used` of `ExternalApp` are not reported.
-Because they are reported for `InternalApp` and `F`, it would be natural to expect them in the reports for `ExternalApp` as well.
+Because they are reported for `InternalApp` and `F`, one could expect them to be reported for `ExternalApp` as well.
 In reality, they are not tracked individually for `ExternalApp` because it does not expose them explicitly.
 Unlike `InternalApp` which has an explicit module signature, `ExternalApp` does not.
 Consequently, its values are directly linked to those of `F`.
-This situation will be explored in the
+This situation is explored in the
 [module signature](#module-signature) example.

 > [!TIP]
-> If we activated the compiler warning 67 `unused-functor-parameter`(by
+> If we activated the compiler warning 67 `unused-functor-parameter` (by
 > passing the argument `-w +67`), then the compiler would have reported :
 > ```
 > File "functor_lib.mli", line 4, characters 10-11: